codewith-salman/NFT-Preview-card/README.md

 - Clean and modern Web3 design
 - Hover overlay and interaction effects
 - Clear price and creator information
 - Lightweight and reusable component
-- Easy to customize and extend

 ---